 I wanted to focus on positive approaches, not negatives.
 Working with delinquents and criminals was not my purpose in life.
 So I went back to school, got another degree, and became a high school teacher.

 Joy and Frustration Teaching School

 I loved teaching.
 I loved kids.
 I loved the challenge.
 However, the system wanted me to teach school more than teach kids.
-In that system, I feared my young charges were not learning to live healthy, productive, and creative lives.
+I feared my young charges were not learning to live healthy, productive, and creative lives.

 Wanting to empower kids to create successful, purpose-filled lives, I enrolled in a Master's of Education program.
 Later, I taught high school again.
 During my second year back in the classroom, I suffered the debilitating depression described in my Emotional Mastery eBook .

 I quit teaching again, enrolled in a Master's of Environmental Design, but didn't stick with it.
 Instead, I joined a local think tank and began developing experiential education programs to empower teens and adults.
 Still later, I taught and supervised student teachers at Simon Fraser University.

 Gradually, I realized the school system was not easily changed.
 During this time, depression and anxiety plagued me, causing me to question even more deeply that life purpose that I so desperately sought.

 Experiences in Personal and Environmental Exploration

 My purpose-seeking quest took a leap forward when I got a job designing environmental education programs for the Rocky Mountain YMCA.
 I later became a Director of the Y's Leadership Camp.

 I met and befriended Steve Van Matre, founder of the Institute for Earth Education (IEE).
 Steve taught me to design programs that were fun, engaging, and based on science and engaging learning principles.
 I became IEE's Senior Trainer.